RANGERS had a welcome break from First Division action as they travelled north to Blackpool in the FA Cup.

 Rangers had a welcome break from First Division action as they travelled north to Blackpool in the FA Cup.

-Teams: Blackpool v Queens Park Rangers
+Teams: Nottingham Forest v Queens Park Rangers

 Trevor Francis’ Rangers entered the new season with great prosperity after a positive ninth placed finish last time out, and indeed an opening day win over Crystal Palace did little to quell ambition.